SDRWaveRunner/specmon/readme.md

 This calibration-vector is used for the monitoring process

+### Determine the threshold
+The threshold is the powerlevel value which a transmission should reach before it is considered as a transmission.
+According to the ITU it should be 20dB above the noise level however this is a high limit for relatie low power transmissions or weak transmissions, caused by a higher free-space path loss.
+These latter transmissions are not recorded as transmissions with a high threshold.
+Using a low threshold on the other hand will cause false positives due to short term impulses, caused by RFI or noisefloor variances.
+The threshold can be controlled either afterwards using a replay from previous monitoring or by inspecting the measurements using specmon_gui.

+#### Auto Threshold calculation
+Specmon2 is capable of adjusting the threshold value, based on the variances in the measured noise.
+The value passed to the parameter "threshold" is considered as the value above the measured noise level.
+During the monitoring process the actual threshold is adopted and printed in the raw measurement files.

 ## Monitoring
 The monitoring is setup via cron using the tool `monit2`.
 Edit monit2 with the required settings: